dschuurman/pi-home/README.md

-# home-sense
+# Pi-Home

-Home-sense is a home automation program using smart bulbs, smart outlets, and a variety of sensors connected using the [Zigbee](https://en.wikipedia.org/wiki/Zigbee) wireless protocol.
+Pi-Home is a home automation program using a Raspberry Pi connected to smart bulbs, smart outlets, and a variety of sensors connected over a [Zigbee](https://en.wikipedia.org/wiki/Zigbee) wireless network.
 This code was written for a Raspberry Pi using a Zigbee USB stick, but it could be run on other platforms using a compatible Zigbee adapter.
 This modest program currently supports a variety of Zigbee networked sensors to sense temperature, humidity, air pressure, and water leaks.